raspberrypilearning/club-mentoring/en/step_1.md

 --- collapse ---

 ---
-title: Champions and co-champions
+title: Club leaders
 ---
-A champion or co-champion is a person who volunteers to take charge of setting up, running, and maintaining a Dojo.
-Once the Dojo is open, they can be viewed as project managers of a Dojo.
+Club leaders are the adults who volunteer to take charge of setting up, running, and maintaining a club.
+Once the club is open, they can be viewed as project managers of a Code Club.
 They don’t have to be technical, but they do have to have great organisational skills.

 --- /collapse ---